If you're in the market for life insurance, you may be wondering if Co-operators Life Insurance Company is a good option.

 You get online quotes only for Term Life 1 (provided the coverage amount is not more than 475,000) and Versatile Term 10.
 If you want a longer term, you will have to speak to an advisor.

-The longest term available in term life insurance is only 30 years
+The longest term life insurance plan is 30 years

 Many Canadian insurers, by contrast, offer 35-year term life plans.

 While the website is nicely laid out, it does not provide all the relevant information.
 For example, we could not learn which riders are available with term and whole life insurance.

 Conclusion - Is Co-operators Insurance Right for You